-MEET THE NEW DIRECTOR:
+MEET THE DIRECTOR:

 On June 1, 2017, Tony Armes officially became the director of the Shepherd's Center-Beachside succeeding founder Larry Boudrie's storied fourteen year tenure.
 This succession of leadership didn't happen overnight.